Estrogen and Menopause

 • Headaches

-Postmenopause: For postmenopausal women there are new concerns due to continued low levels of estrogen and other hormones.
-Health risks during this time are more serious and can be more long-term.
-These include but are not limited to:
+For postmenopausal women, there are additional concerns due to continued low levels of estrogen and other hormones.
+Health risks during this time are more serious and can be long-term.
+Some of these health conditions include:

 • Allergies